 If we could get 50 monthly orders in the first month the app launched, I say it's a success.

 As you have noticed, this RFP is little about the technical aspects.
 At the same time, it contains all the necessary information that the provider needs to start working - the issue is explained, so the solutions can be suggested already.

 Things to add

 Apart from actual issue solving there’s another challenging part, and it is about the metrics, the scope, and success indicators.
 It is impossible to pick these points without a deep and profound understanding of the software development process.
 Sometimes it is even difficult to estimate the project scope, not talking about other metrics to be considered.
 So it is fine if the service provider changes it later on after performing a preliminary analysis.

 There are things you still can share with the provider to make the work more efficient:

-Here it’s fine to explain to the team what you expect to be done, so the partner will have a clearer vision of the project and will be able to make at least a draft of the project development roadmap.
+Here it’s fine to explain to the team what you expect to be done, so the partner will have a clearer vision of the project and how to create a product roadmap.